Azure/bicep-types-az/generated/sql/microsoft.sql/2020-11-01-preview/types.md

 ## ManagedInstanceVulnerabilityAssessmentProperties
 ### Properties
 * **recurringScans**: [VulnerabilityAssessmentRecurringScansProperties](#vulnerabilityassessmentrecurringscansproperties): Properties of a Vulnerability Assessment recurring scans.
 * **storageAccountAccessKey**: string: Specifies the identifier key of the storage account for vulnerability assessment scan results.
 If 'StorageContainerSasKey' isn't specified, storageAccountAccessKey is required.
+Applies only if the storage account is not behind a Vnet or a firewall
 * **storageContainerPath**: string (Required): A blob storage container path to hold the scan results (e.g. https://myStorage.blob.core.windows.net/VaScans/).
 * **storageContainerSasKey**: string: A shared access signature (SAS Key) that has write access to the blob container specified in 'storageContainerPath' parameter.
 If 'storageAccountAccessKey' isn't specified, StorageContainerSasKey is required.
+Applies only if the storage account is not behind a Vnet or a firewall

 ## ServerProperties
 ### Properties